 - Please do not use acronyms (unless they are very well-known) and minimize use of jargon.

 - References can be included in any style or format, provided the referencing is consistent.
 Key information (e.g., author(s) name(s), article or book title, year of publication, journal name, volume/issue, and pages) should be included.
-Including DOI is encouraged
+Including the DOI is encouraged.

 GUIDELINES FOR ACCEPTED PAPERS

-- Include any acknowledgements of financial or technical assistance at the bottom of the title page
+- Include any acknowledgements of financial or technical assistance at the end of the paper.

-- Immediately after the abstract, include 3-to-5 “management slant” bullet points summarizing key findings for practitioners
+- Immediately after the abstract, include 3-to-5 “Management Slant” bullet points summarizing key implications for practitioners.

-- Check that references are used to support an argument.
-For example, write “Black is white (Precourt, 2013)” rather than “Precourt (2013) found that black is white”
+- Check that citations are used to support an argument.
+For example, write “Black is white (Precourt, 2013)” rather than “Precourt (2013) found that black is white.”

-- Check that in-text references use authors’ last names and date only in parentheses.
-For example: “Black is white (Precourt, 2013)”
+- Check that in-text citations use authors’ last names and date only in parentheses.
+For example: “Black is white (Precourt, 2013).”